1 The Origin of Film and the Beginnings of a Film Grammar

 Poster advertising Lumiére brother’s cinématographe (1895)

 Which of these was the origins of film?
-If film depends on a crowd and projection on a screen, the case could be made for the Lumiére brothers and their cinématographe exhibition.
+If film depends on a crowd and on projection onto a screen, the case could be made for the Lumiére brothers and their cinématographe exhibition.
 If it depends only on the illusion of motion created by a mechanical device, then surely the kinetoscope wins the prize, right?image

 As always in the search for “firsts” and “origins,” the answer is messy.
 In the case of film, all the more so, in that devices creating the illusion of motion from static images were in fact already long-familiar by the 1890s.
 Perhaps the most ubiquitous such device throughout much of the second half of the 19th century was the zoetrope, so popular it was patented and marketed as a toy by Milton Bradley in 1866.
 The zoetrope used sequential drawings capturing movements to create an illusion of seamless animation when the wheel was spun and the viewer focused through the slits in the wheel.